xincanfeng/dimension/README.md

 We aim to modify several Knowledge Graph Embedding (KGE) baseline models using our proposed Constraint Methods on Dimensions.

 ### Methods
-• Constrain the relations with:
+• Constrain the relations with-:
 - [x] **all_conjugate**
 - [x] **unitary**
 - [x] **para_conjugate**